 WELL's primary data centre, corporate disaster recovery site, and backup network control room are located at Transpower's Haywards GXP.
 Transpower has terminated WELL's lease of the site.
-This is requiring WELL to relocate these services to a new location in 2024.
+The construction of a replacement site is complete, and WELL will complete the relocation of these services to the new location in 2024.

-WELL's head office in Petone is located in a tsunami evacuation zone.49 WELL has commenced planning to relocate its head office away from the coast in order to mitigate this risk.
-This relocation is currently expected to occur in 2025/26.
+WELL's head office in Petone is located in a tsunami evacuation zone.48 WELL has commenced planning to relocate its head office away from the coast in order to mitigate this risk.
+This relocation will occur in 2025/26.
+There are two potential sites currently under consideration, with one to be selected in early 2024.
+The project will involve the construction of a new building with seismic performance at Importance Level 4, the relocation of WELL's primary control room to the new building, and development of the associated systems and processes to support modern ways of working.